 A lot of people decided to look for cheap used cars to buy, and this increased demand for used cars led to a squeeze on used inventory and increasing prices.
 Add into the mix a lack of trade-ins due to a lack of new car inventory and it created something of a perfect storm for the used car market.

 Inevitably, some people who were put off buying used due to the rising prices then started to turn to new cars, which then created even more pressure in the new car side of the industry.
+As so-called “hybrid working” is now becoming more common, which is where people split their work time between home and the office, season tickets for public transport are not as flexible or cost-effective as running a car.

 4. Few or no incentives from dealers or manufacturers